purduesigbots/pros-docs/cortex/tutorials/i2c.rst

 U teams or hobbyists may feel so inclined to connect third-party I2C sensors to their robots such as gyroscopes or lidars.
-This tutorial aims to cover writing to and reading from I2C slave devices, a rundown of the IME-specific functions provided, and transisition into topics such as device initialization and polling tasks for managing multiple I2C slaves at once.
+This tutorial aims to cover writing to and reading from I2C slave devices, a rundown of the IME-specific functions provided, and transition into topics such as device initialization and polling tasks for managing multiple I2C slaves at once.